 Housing in Vigentino - Chiaravalle - Gratosoglio

-Located in the northwest of the city, this residential neighbourhood has the character of a small-town, filled with many schools, markets, churches and libraries, that make it a quite area.
+Located in the northwest of the city, this residential neighbourhood has the character of a small-town, filled with many schools, markets, churches and libraries, that make it a quiet area.

 Book now your student housing in Milan and get the best services and assistance.